 Children receive one indoor session and one outdoor session delivered through the GetSet4PE programme, and one swimming session led by the school’s specialist swimming coach and support member of staff.

-The planning and coordination of the teaching of PE is the responsibility of the subject leaders who:
+The planning and coordination of the teaching of PE is the responsibility of the subject leader who:

-• Support colleagues in their teaching, providing a strategic lead and direction
+*Supports colleagues in their teaching, providing a strategic lead and direction.

-• Evaluate the strengths and areas for development in the subject through staff and pupil voice questionnaires
+*Evaluates the strengths and areas for development in the subject through staff and pupil voice.